 - Deadpan Snarker : Raoul Razorbak.

 - Fainting Seer : Cassandre Katzenberg.

 - Foreshadowing : The planet Red is imagined by Jacques Nemrod as a child, before being visited by Michael and the others.

 - Subverted with the main characters of the Pentalogy of the Sky, who keep seeking a better place, even when they are in Heaven or in Aeden.

-- Fetnat left Africa and emigrate to France.
+- Fetnat left Africa and emigrated to France.

 - Kim moved from Korea to France for this reason.